AndrewSotnikow/SarigatoPremiumExpandVideo/README.md

 ## Setup

-This rich media creative created with Sataku JS framework that can't be used outside company.
+This rich media creative created using Sataku JS framework that can't be used outside company.
 In this reason there is no way to setup project without Sataku JS framework.

 You are interested in next files: